Welcome from the mighty, mighty Lynx!

 How do you like our latest promotional poster?
 The Board voted for this design at the recent meeting.
 You'll be seeing it around Wallingford in the near future!
-Monica Fosmire Weber '73 and Paul Aoki '68 attended meetings as representatives of Lincoln Alumni on the School Design Advisory Team.
+Monica Fosmire Weber '73 and Paul Aoki '68 attended meetings this past winter as representatives of Lincoln Alumni on the School Design Advisory Team.
 Former Lincoln teacher Lee Bassett ('71-'81)was also on the team as a representative of the Wallingford Community.
 Over a three month period, we examined learning styles and best practices in education, as well multiple examples of possible building and environmental designs, to determine the optimal educational environment that can be created within Lincoln's brick exteriors and outdoor spaces.
 Flexibility and sustainability were major considerations.
 Current planning includes the reduction in size of the auditorium to allow for spaces to prepare for theater productions.
 Another possibility presented involved a playing field on the west side of the northern black top.
 Discussions about parking ensued.
 The outdoor spaces between the main building and the big gym and auditorium building will be designed for outdoor eating and learning (not a smoking area!) and "sunny" places to enjoy the outdoors (You know, on those two days during the school year...).
 The results of the Design Advisory Team will be presented at the All Classes Luncheon on June 18.
-You can also check out the plans on the school district w3ebsite.
+You can also check out the plans on the school district website.
 In related news, the City of Seattle Landmarks Preservation Board recently appproved the designation of certain areas of Lincoln High School as protected landmarks.
 These include the original building's exterior, the central staircases within it, the drinking fountain on the main floor, and the elevated track in the old gym.
 All of these have also been discussed at the LLAA Board meetings, so this should be good news!

 2016 Class Reunions